5,406 related texts · 40 related myths · Page 1 of 113

 The ancient rabbis grappled with that very feeling when they looked at the story of Dina, Jacob’s daughter, in the Book of Genesis.
 The Torah tells us that Dina went out to visit t...

-Let’s talk about Jacob, his sons, and a family feud for the ages.
 The scene: Jacob, on his deathbed, surrounded by his sons.
-You’d think it would be a time for peace, reflection, m...
+You’d think it would be a time for peace, reflection, maybe a little bit of forgiveness.
+But no. Jacob’s got some things ...

 It's one of the most enigmatic scenes in the entire Torah (Genesis 32:24-30), and Jewish tradition has offered some pretty wild interpretations over the centuries.
 One compelling i...